-Duru Yücel-Țofei was born on July 16th, 1986, in Izmir, Turkey.
+Duru Yücel-Țofei is a Turkish actress born on July 16th, 1986, in Izmir, Turkey.
 Being a very expressive child with a playful existence, she used to sing in front of the entire class in primary school and stage impressions of all of her teachers during secondary school.
-She studied theatre at Bornova Municipality’s Theater for a year when she was 10, which at the end of the year led to her playing two different characters in the same play.
+She studied theatre at Bornova Municipality’s Theater when she was 10, which at the end of the year led to her playing two different characters in the same play.
 From that moment on, she came to know very clearly that she wanted to be an actress.

-Duru likes especially jazz and has a demo she handed out only to her family and friends.
-Swimming, yoga, traveling, spending time in nature, learning about the ways of the world and the causes she might have the privilege to support, the topics of spirituality, literature, painting, health, science, history and architecture are among her interests.
+Duru adores jazz and has a demo of ten classical jazz songs which received very good feedback from various ”music authorities”.
+Swimming, yoga, traveling, spending time in nature, learning about the ways of the world and the causes she might have the privilege to support, the topics of literature, painting, architecture, health, psychology, spirituality, science and history are among her favourite interests.